 - The 6 Best Free Design Tools to Create Social Media Posts

 There were 15,976,113 emails sent through Prezly in 2019.
 That's a lot of data.

 We dug into it for any trends around the impact of including images in your email pitch, using the pitch clickthrough rate as the measure of success.

-What we found is that pitches with 1–5 images got significantly more attention that those with 5+ images, or no images at all.
+What we found is that pitches with 1–5 images got significantly more attention than those with 5+ images or no images at all.

 One thing you need to remember when you're making all this jaw-dropping new media is that it is heavy.